flourishingkitchen.com

 Common problems

-- Poor germination: This can happen with older or poor quality seeds and if the seeds aren’t soaked for long enough.
+• Poor germination: May happen with older or poor quality seeds, or if the seeds aren’t soaked for long enough.

-- Uneven growth: This is quite common and can be helped with more consistent exposure to light and watering.
+• Uneven growth: Quite common and can be helped with more consistent exposure to light and watering.

-- Overcrowding: Planting too many seeds closely together in the tray can cause overcrowding and mould.
+• Overcrowding: Planting too many seeds closely together in the tray.

 FAQ